MirkMart/Lab_CompGeno/1_FastaFastq/README.md

 ## Exercises and usefull commands

-1. Count the total number of reads in ech file (N.B you can find them in /home/PERSONALE/jacopo.martelossi2/Data/Reads_Ex)
+Necessary files are stored in ```/home/PERSONALE/jacopo.martelossi2/Data/Reads_Ex```
 #### IMPORTANT :
 Do NOT copy the file, get used to [SYMLINKS](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/), don't waste space with garbage!

+1. Count the total number of reads in ech file

   Tips :